The Farm Bill

-For example, it would enable USDA to further expand markets for agricultural products at home and abroad, strengthen conservation efforts, create new opportunities for local and regional food systems and grow the biobased economy.
-It would provide a dependable safety net for America's farmers, ranchers and growers.
-It would maintain important agricultural research, and ensure access to safe and nutritious food for all Americans.
-A comprehensive bill would also continue programs that directly help rural communities to create jobs.
+The new Farm Bill will allow USDA to continue record accomplishments on behalf of the American people, while providing new opportunity and creating jobs across rural America.
+It will enable USDA to further expand markets for agricultural products at home and abroad, strengthen conservation efforts, create new opportunities for local and regional food systems and grow the biobased economy.
+It will provide a dependable safety net for America's farmers, ranchers and growers.
+It will maintain important agricultural research, and ensure access to safe and nutritious food for all Americans.

 - Base Reallocation, Yield Updates, Price Loss Coverage (PLC) & Agricultural Risk Coverage (ARC)

 - Dairy Margin Protection Program Web Tool

 - Video: Secretary Tom Vilsack on the 2014 Farm Bill